 Harte-Hanks gives thanks to direct marketing services.
-One of the largest producers of shoppers (advertising circulars sent by mail) in the country, the company provides integrated direct-marketing services in the US and internationally, including market research and analytics (with help from its Aberdeen subsidiary).
+One of the largest producers of shoppers (advertising circulars sent by mail) in the country, the company provides integrated direct-marketing services in the US and internationally, including market research and analytics.
 It designs contact databases, tracks leads, and provides telephone, e-mail, and printing and mailing services to connect customers with their potential clients.
 Customers include major retailers and companies from the financial services, health care, and technology industries.
-Harte-Hanks' shopper division boasts a weekly circulation of 11.2 million in key markets in California and Florida.

 Harte-Hanks' direct marketing services are provided by more than 30 facilities worldwide, with a half dozen of offices located outside the US.
 The company operates in North America, Asia-Pacific, Europe, and Latin America.
 However, the US remains the firm's largest market, accounting for 83% of revenue in fiscal 2015.